cggao/compciv-2018-cggao/senate-disclosures/README.md

 # Final Project README

 For my project, I'm interested in looking at how many Senators have made amendments to their disclosures.
 It's not unusual for a Senator to file amendments to correct small mistakes, but it would be interesting to see if there are trends based on what, politically, is happening in a specific year.
-It's also interesting to pay attention to which senators have been accused of purposefully misfiling their documents.
+It's also interesting to pay attention to the senators whom been accused of purposefully misfiling their documents.
 A visualization idea is to show a graph of number of amendments by year.
 And also to break it down by party (i.e. Republican vs Democratic).

 ## References